 This report presents regulations and standards applicable to food and agricultural imports, including changes to existing standards.
-In 2021, China released several regulations and standards, including the revised Administrative Measures on Import and Export Food Safety, revised Regulations on the Registration and Administration of Overseas Producers of Imported Food, regulations overseeing variety registration of major crops and the safety assessment of agriculture GMOs, and the full text of the National Food Safety Standard of Maximum Residue Limits for Pesticides in Food (GB 2763-2021).
-Given the dynamic nature of China's food regulations, U.S. exporters should verify the full set of import requirements with their China-based representatives or customers prior to shipping.
+In 2022, China released and implemented several new regulations and standards that impact trade.
+A number of draft regulations have been released in early 2023, as well.
+U.S. exporters should verify the full set of current import requirements with their China-based representatives or customers prior to shipping.

-ations

-Exec utiv e Summary 5
+Exec utiv e Summary 4

 I. Fo od Laws 7

-1.
+1. General Food Laws 7

 The Consumer Rights Protection Law 8

-The Law on the Inspection of Import and Export Commodities and its Implementing Regu 8 lations
+The Law on the Inspection of Import and Export Commodities and its Implementing Regulations 9

 The Law on Entry and Exit Animal and Plant Quarantine 9

 2. Additional Food Safety Regulations, Rules, and Standards 9

-The Special Provisions of the State Council to Reinforce the Safety Supervision and Mana Food and Other Products •
+The Special Provisions of the State Council to Reinforce the Safety Supervision and Management of Food and Other Products 9

 Administrative Measures on Import and Export Food Safety (GACC Decree 249) 9

 Traceability 10

-Food Recall Regulation 10
+Food Recall Regulation

-E-commerce 11
+E-Commerce

-New Food Materials 11
+New Food Materials

-The National Food Safety Standards 12
+The National Food Safety Standards

-COVID-19 13
+COVID-19

 II.
-La beling requirements
+La beling requirements 14

-1. General Requirements 13
+1. General Requirements 14

-2. Labeling Requirements for Imported Food Products 14
+2. Labeling Requirements for Imported Food Products 15

-3. National food safety standards apply to both domestic and imported food products: 15
+3. National Food Safety Standards (apply to both domestic and imported food produc ∶ts )16

 III.
-Pa ckaging and Container Requirements
+Pa ckaging and Container Requirements 17

 IV.
-Fo od Additive Regulations
+Fo od Additive Regulations ••••••• 20

-1. Food Additives 18
+1. Food Additives 20

-2. Flavoring Substances and Flavors 20
+2. Flavoring Substances and Flavors 22

-3. Nutritional Fortification Substances 20
+3. Nutritional Fortification Substances 22

-V. Pe sticides, Veterinary Drugs, and Other Contaminants
+V. Pe sticides, Veterinary Drugs, and Other Contaminants ••••••••••••••• 23

-1. Pesticides 21
+1. Pesticides 23

-2. Veterinary Drugs 22
+2. Veterinary Drugs 24

-3. Mycotoxins 22
+3. Mycotoxins 25

-4. Contaminants in Food 23
+4. Contaminants in Food 25

-5. Pathogen Limits for Food 23
+5. Pathogen Limits for Food 26

 VI.
-Ot her Requirements, Regulations and Registration Measures
+Ot her Requirements, Regulations and Registration Measures 26

-1. Facility and Product Registration Requirements 23
+1. Facility and Product Registration Requirements 26